MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 We recommend deploying SWIFT components in a subscription that's separate from any back-office applications.
 Separate subscriptions ensure that SWIFT CSP–CSCF only applies to SWIFT components and not to customer-specific components.

-Consider using the latest implementation of SWIFT CSP controls in Azure after consulting with the Microsoft team that's working with you.
+Consider using the latest implementation of SWIFT CSP controls in Azure.
+But first consult with the Microsoft team that's working with you.

 ## Pricing